intercommit/Weaves/README.md

-Weaves
+Weaves 3.0.0
 ======

-A Tapestry 5.3.x component module featuring new components and adds support for multiple hibernate sessions.
+A Tapestry 5.3.x component module featuring:

+  * New or improved components
+  * Support for multiple hibernate sessions
+  * Bootstrap 3 support
+  * Jquery support 2.0.3

 #### Provided components in this library: ####